bcgov/cas-registration/docs/gpg-ssh-setup-guide.md

 When prompted:

-1. Choose key type: Select `9` for "ECC (sign and encrypt)"
+1. Choose key type: Select `1` for "RSA and RSA" (recommended — most compatible, especially on macOS with MacGPG2)
-2. Choose curve: Select `1` for "Curve 25519"
+2. Key size: Enter `4096`
 3. Set expiration: Enter `0` for a key that never expires
 4. Enter your real name and email address (use your GitHub email)
 5. Enter a secure passphrase